rjwthree/PISA_2018/README.md

 Three measures of sex differences in variability are visualized for [math](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Variability%20(math).png) and [reading](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Variability%20(reading).png), and one country for each decile is selected to represent the distribution of results.
 Notably, all nine deciles for both math and reading show larger variability in males than females.

+Another measure of variability that can be observed at every point throughout the distribution is the standardized quantile difference (SQD).
+If the male distribution is more dispersed, we would expect comparisons to be most favorable in the right tail and least favorable in the left tail.
+Confirming this prediction, the smoothly increasing trend shown [here](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/SQDs.png) for both math and reading indicates greater male variability in both tails.

 ## Code

 The script proceeds as follows: